What is Directors and Officers Insurance and How Does It Protect Your Business?

 Typically, D&O claims arise from allegations of breach of fiduciary duty, misuse of corporate funds, or inadequate disclosure.

-Now, you might ask why a company would need such insurance if it already has general liability coverage.
-The answer is that almost all general liability policies have exclusions specific to directors and officers responsibilities.
+Now, you might ask why a company would need such insurance if it already has a general liability insurance policy.
+The answer is that almost all general liability policies have exclusions specific to directors, board members and officers responsibilities.
 This means general liability policies will not cover any lawsuit against a director or officer of your organization.
-Without D&O insurance, your organization’s officers and directors could face personal financial ruin due to costly litigation expenses.
+Without this insurance, your organization’s officers and directors could face personal financial ruin due to costly litigation expenses.

-Think about it this way – D&O Insurance is just like wearing a seatbelt while driving a car.
+Think about it this way – Insurance is designed to protect you just like wearing a seatbelt while driving a car.
 You don’t usually need it, but if you get into an accident, it will protect you from significant financial damage.

 For instance, imagine an employee sues the CEO for wrongful termination based on discrimination grounds.
-With D&O insurance in place, the policy covers the legal defense costs and any damages awarded to the plaintiff against the CEO.
+Insurance will help cover the legal defense costs and any damages awarded to the plaintiff against the CEO.

 Table Of Contents